ctlearn-project/ctlearn/README.rst

    ctlearn -h

 This should automatically install all dependencies (NOTE: this may take some time, as by default MKL is included as a dependency of NumPy and it is very large).
+If you are working on the IT-clusters, please use 'environment-cluster.yml' instead of 'environment.yml' in the instructions above.

 See the documentation for further information like `installation instructions for developers <https://ctlearn.readthedocs.io/en/latest/installation.html#installing-with-pip-setuptools-from-source-for-development>`_, `package usage <https://ctlearn.readthedocs.io/en/stable/usage.html>`_, and `dependencies <https://ctlearn.readthedocs.io/en/stable/installation.html#dependencies>`_ among other topics.